 If a child disappears from your area local police authority analyses if the case qualifies for AMBER Alert and is passed to National Center for Missing and Exploited Children to issue the alert.
 By the time people of the targeted area get to see the pop-up of the Alert in their news feed including a photograph of the missing child, a license plate number, the name and description of the child and suspected abductor and can share the information with their friend.

-Facebook says as of now 725 children has been recovered as a direct result of AMBER Alerts since the program launched in 1996.
+Facebook says as of now 725 children have been recovered as a direct result of AMBER Alerts since the program launched in 1996.